Reviewed By Andreas Zabczyk Nov 07, 2009 Updated Aug 23, 2017

 Certainly we need a term to refer to poorly cut gems, but the term "native cut" is probably not the best term.
 It implies that the stones are cut by primitive people ("natives") in developing countries who lack the skill and technology to cut gemstones properly.

-Some people defend the use of the term "native cut" by explaining that it doesn't have these negative connotation at all -- it simply means that the stones were cut in the country where they were mined, whether it be Burma, Sri Lanka, India, Thailand or Brazil.
-But this hardly seems correct, since many "native cut" African gems that originate in Tanzania, Kenya and Mozambique are actually cut in Thailand.
-It also seems that no one refers to Montana sapphires cut in the United States as "native cut."
+Some people defend the use of the term "native cut" by explaining that it doesn't have this negative connotation at all - it simply means that the stones were cut in the country where they were mined, whether it be Burma, Sri Lanka, India, Thailand or Brazil.
+This definition seems lacking since many "native cut" African gems that originate in Tanzania, Kenya and Mozambique are actually cut in Thailand.
+It also seems that no one refers to Montana sapphires cut in the United States as "native cut".

-"Native cuts" are distinguished from "Custom cuts", where these terms refer to gems cut on modern faceting machines.
+"Native cuts" are distinguished from "custom cuts", which is a term that refers to gems cut to particular specifications.
+Gemstones can be cut using traditional methods or modern faceting machines.
 Faceting is a process of grinding flat planes on a piece of gem material by pressing the gem against a rotating disk (called a lap) that is impregnated with an abrasive such as powdered diamond.
-Modern faceting machines feature sophisticated metallic control arms that allow precise control of cutting angle and rotation of the stone.
+Modern faceting machines feature sophisticated metallic control arms that allow precise control of the cutting angle and rotation of the stone.

-The name "Precision Cut" tells us; it is very precise in all respects!
-That means angles, facet sizes, proportions and polishing is at the highest level of the gem cutting business.
-The precision cut is the most time consuming cutting process of all.
+Half automatic gem cutting machines allow for quicker cutting and help to achieve matching shapes and sizes for calibrated gems.
+However, such standard machine-cut gems are not as exact as "precision cut" gems.
+As the name "precision cut" suggests, it is very precise in all respects!
+This means that angles, facet sizes, proportions and polishing is at the highest level of the gem cutting business.
+The precision cut is the most time-consuming cutting process of all.

-Skilled practioners in the traditional gem-cutting craft consistently turn out high-quality gems.
+Skilled practioners of traditional gem-cutting consistently turn out high-quality gems.
 However, there are differences in style as well as economics that account for some of the differences between "native cut" and "custom cut" gemstones.

 Modern Faceting Machine